Norway/Vänern Line

 Norway/Vänern Line (Norge/Vänerbanan) is a Y-shaped railway line in Sweden.
 The main section runs from Gothenburg Central Station to Kil Station, mostly along the west shore of Vänern.
-There is a branch from Erikstad to the Norway–Sweden border at Kornsjø, from where it continues as the Østfold Line to Oslo.
+There is a branch from Erikstad to the Norway–Sweden border at Kornsjø, from which it continues as the Østfold Line to Oslo.

 The lengths of the line are 112 km from Gothenburg to Erikstad, 180 km from Gothenburg to Kornsjø and 232 km from Gothenburg to Kil.
 The line is single track, except for the 82 km section from Gothenburg to Öxnered, which is double track.